-Has the Insurance Act 2015 altered the way you approach disclosure (e.g. have you changed your processes as an organisation) compared with your approach before the Act was introduced?
+Has the Insurance Act 2015 altered the way you approach disclosure (e.g have you change processes as a organisation) need compared with your approach before the Act was introduced?

 In practice, this has resulted in greater engagement with insurers according to over half of respondents (52%).
 69% of respondents have agreed with insurers whose actual knowledge is relevant for the duty of fair presentation and 65% have discussed what constitutes a "reasonable search" with their insurers.